MusicDin/kumuluzee-samples/kumuluzee-migrations-liquibase/README.md

     java -cp target/classes:target/dependency/* com.kumuluz.ee.EeApplication
     ```

-Database tables will be during tutorial.
+Database tables will be created during the tutorial.

 The application/service can be accessed on the following URLs:
 + Book endpoints - [http://localhost:8080/v1/books](http://localhost:8080/v1/books)